Hispaniolan trogon: Identification

 Trogons are brightly coloured birds with long, strongly graduated tails, small feet, and short, thick bills.
-The Hispaniolan trogon has metallic green upperparts, a gray throat and breast, and a red belly and is separated from the closely related Cuban trogon by the more typical tail of this species.
+The Hispaniolan trogon has metallic green upper parts, a gray throat and breast, and a red belly and is separated from the closely related Cuban trogon by the more typical tail of this species.
 The underside of the tail is dark, but each rectrix is broadly tipped with white.
-Males and females look similar but the females' wing coverts and secondaries lack the narrow white bars.
+Males and females look similar, but the females' wing coverts and secondaries lack the narrow white bars.